SvenST89/ValuationModel_Python/README.md

 <u><h4><font color="#ab4e52">Cost of Equity Estimate</font></h4></u>

-As for the cost of equity I will follow the <span style="color:orange"><b>CAPM Approach</b></span>, i.e. use the current ECB interest rate for main refinancing operations (1.25%, 2022/09/17) as **risk-free rate** and calculate the **annualized market risk premium** from the historical price data of the respective stock index, in our case the 'DAX'.
-The **beta coefficient** of the individual company is retrieved from the `FMP API` while we use `yahoo finance API` for **historical price data of the respective index**.
+As for the cost of equity I will follow the <span style="color:orange"><b>CAPM Approach</b></span>, i.e. use the current ECB interest rate for main refinancing operations (1.25%, 2022/09/17) as **risk-free rate** and calculate the **annualized market risk premium** from the historical price data of the respective stock index.
+The **beta coefficient** of the individual company is retrieved from the `FMP API` while we use `YahooFinancials API` for **historical price data of the respective index**.

 ### Build the Forecast Model

-For each individual position in our forecast model we need to calculate CAGRs which we then use in order to extrapolate each position into the future and to calculate the **unlevered Free-Cashflow-to-the-Firm** for each future year.
+For revenues and EBIT we use CAGRs and the mean growth rate, respectively, in our model.
+For the other time series such as D&A, Capex, etc. we use an ARIMA Model from the `statsmodels API` to calculate the **unlevered Free-Cashflow-to-the-Firm** for each future year.
 For reasons of simplicity we do not average between a terminal Enterprise Value based on an EV/EBITDA multiple and a Terminal Value that is based on a perpetual growth rate - we simply use the method based on a perpetual growth rate.
 Maybe I will change this in the future.

-For each individual position in our forecast model we need to calculate CAGRs which we then use in order to extrapolate each position into the future and to calculate the **unlevered Free-Cashflow-to-the-Firm** for each future year.
-For reasons of simplicity we do not average between a terminal Enterprise Value based on an EV/EBITDA multiple and a Terminal Value that is based on a perpetual growth rate - we simply use the method based on a perpetual growth rate.
-Maybe I will change this in the future.

-- For the `perpetual (long-term growth rate)` to calculate the **terminal value** I use a 'tunable' variable, called `g`, which simply is a adjusted WACC rate, i.e. the WACC is adjusted manually by a hypothetical number that allows to reach a 'reasonable' terminal value.
-If you would take the simple cagr of the revenue development over the last years, you would receive - in most cases - astronomical valuations (it escalates exponentially quite quickly!)
+- As for the `perpetual (long-term growth rate)` to calculate the **terminal value** I use a 'tunable' variable, called `g`, which is based on the **long-term real GDP Growth** for the respective market as obtained from the **IMF API https://datahelp.imf.org/knowledgebase/articles/667681-using-json-restful-web-service**

 - For 'EBIT' we use `operatingIncomeRatio` from the Income Statement as delivered by FMP and the related average over the last available years and apply it on the extrapolated revenues.

 - For 'Cash Taxes' in order to calculate `NOPAT (Net Operating Profit After Tax)` we use the defined tax rate of _15%_ of the German Tax system

 - For 'D&A' we use `depreciationAndAmortization` as given in the Income Statement data of FMP, for 'Capex' we use `capitalExpenditure` and for 'Changes in Net Working Capital' we use `changeInWorkingCapital` from the CF Statement as delivered by FMP as a rough estimate.
-Then we calculate **5-year moving averages** for these items and use the for the calculation of the forcasts.

 Additionally, we extract the **net debt value** as given by `FMP` for the current fiscal year in order to calculate the **intrinsic Enterprise Value**.